 Lesser known – Ta Phin

 The least spoiled village I found was Ta Phin, accessible via an unpaved road just north of Sapa town.
-As a foreigner you pay a 40.000 dong fee to enter the area – isn’t it funny? – which is like a candy shop for nature lovers.
-From the entrance gate, I got stalked by a woman in traditional clothes on a motorbike, who stopped where I stopped, asking if I wanted to buy souvenirs’ here and now’ or ‘later in the village’.
-After getting the message, she eventually speeded off, just like the second aunty minutes later.
+As a foreigner you pay a 40.000 dong fee to enter the area, which is like a candy shop for nature lovers.

 Before getting yourself a bike, bear in mind that the word ‘patience’ cannot be found in the Vietnamese dictionary, nor can the term ‘compassion with fellow drivers’.
 This could result in madly dangerous situations even the most seasoned (local) bikers can’t always escape.